Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Ji had been stabbed multiple times, while the child had been suffocated.

 Close to two decades later, the case still haunts Steve Shadrick, a retired officer with the Orange County Sheriff’s Department.
-“It’s just hard to get that image out of your head,” he told “The Real Murders of Orange County,” airing Sundays at 7/6c and 8/7c on Oxygen.
+“It’s just hard to get that image out of your head,” he told “The Real Murders of Orange County,” streaming now on Oxygen.
 “This is something you can’t unsee.”

 Getting a conviction that stuck in this double murder case would prove to be very difficult as well.